630bdd/PEARL/README.md

 ```bash
 bash train.sh
 ```
-Alternatively, you can use our pre-trained model available at: `[Insert Pre-trained Model URL]`
+Alternatively, you can use our pre-trained model available at: `https://drive.google.com/drive/folders/188BDhfSrcR8SPTgMiDKLh0HY3UcSUsKk?usp=drive_link`

 ### 2. Generate Paraphrases
 To generate paraphrases using PEARL generator, run: